Lion: Reproduction and life cycle

 Pride lionesses often synchronise their reproductive cycles and communal rearing and suckling of the young, which suckle indiscriminately from any or all of the nursing females in the pride.
-The synchronisation of births is advantageous because the cubs grow to being roughly the same size and have an equal chance of survival, and sucklings are not dominated by older cubs.
+The synchronization of births is advantageous because the cubs grow to be roughly the same size and have an equal chance of survival, and older cubs do not dominate sucklings.
 Weaning occurs after six or seven months.
 Male lions reach maturity at about three years of age and at four to five years are capable of challenging and displacing adult males associated with another pride.
-They begin to age and weaken at between 10 and 15 years of age at the latest.
+They begin to age and weaken between 10 and 15 years of age at the latest.

 When one or more new males oust the previous males associated with a pride, the victors often kill any existing young cubs, perhaps because females do not become fertile and receptive until their cubs mature or die.
-Females often fiercely defend their cubs from a usurping male but are rarely successful unless a group of three or four mothers within a pride join forces against the male.
-Cubs also die from starvation and abandonment, and predation by leopards, hyenas and wild dogs.
+Females often fiercely defend their cubs from a usurping male, but are rarely successful unless a group of three or four mothers within a pride joins forces against the male.
+Cubs also die from starvation and abandonment, and predation by leopards, hyenas, and wild dogs.
 Male cubs are excluded from their maternal pride when they reach maturity at around two or three years of age, while some females may leave when they reach the age of two.
-When a new male lion takes over a pride, adolescents both male and female may be evicted.
+When a new male lion takes over a pride, adolescents, both male and female, may be evicted.